opsteady/opsteady/docs/opsteady/management-setup.md

 When creating the initial management infra, we provide a set of defaults for the Terraform values.
 They are located in `management/defaults/infra.default.tfvars.json`.
 To deploy the management infrastructure successfully, copy the default file to a custom tfvars file called `management/defaults/infra.tfvars.json`.

-In this file update the `management_infra_key_vault_ip_rules` to include your IP address in the (now) empty list.
-This makes sure that when Terraform needs to configure the Key Vault it can do so from your location.
 In this file also update the `management_infra_key_vault_administrators` to include your AD user object ID.
 You can find this in the Azure AD.
 This makes sure that you can administer the key vault.
 In this file also update the `management_infra_platform_admins` to include your AD user object ID.
 You can find this in the Azure AD.
 This makes sure that you can login to the Vault later on and manageme the entire platform.